phambahuycv/smart_house/README.md

-# iotn10
+# remote switch on web
-huy dep trai
+See sensor